milankathiriya/flutter_questions/Readme.md

 1. [What is StatelessWidget?](https://medium.com/@milankathiriya/what-is-statelesswidget-in-flutter-4932bb11e498)
 2. [What is StatefulWidget?](https://medium.com/@milankathiriya/what-is-statefulwidget-in-flutter-6e043c4cbda9)
 3. What are the differences between StatelessWidget & StatefulWidget?
-4. Explain lifecycle methods of StatefulWidget.
+4. Explain the lifecycle methods of StatefulWidget.
 5. Explain differences between initState() & dispose() methods.

 ---